Renshaw hoping black lines lead to Commonwealth gloryMarch 21, 2018

 The Loughborough-based swimmer said: “It’s really starting to feel real now.
 I was selected back in October and, back then, it seemed ages ago but I’m starting to get really excited.

 “Training has been going really well.
-It’s four hours a day starting at a black line at the bottom of a pool – it’s not much fun – but I am enjoying it.
+It’s four hours a day staring at a black line at the bottom of a pool – it’s not much fun – but I am enjoying it.

 “I need to enjoy the training to get into it but it’s been going really well and I’m ready to race.”